 If your customers are looking for versatile virtualization technology, they might be interested in Citrix XenServer or other open source Xen implementations.
-But which of these is best for your customer's
+But which of these is best for your customer's environment?

 If you care only about the hypervisor technology, then choosing between Citrix XenServer and open source Xen is easy.
 Citrix XenServer and the different open source Xen vendors are all using the same hypervisor.
 There are some minor differences, but as Xen itself is an open source project, the new features that are added by Citrix Systems Inc. today will be added to the open source Xen products of tomorrow, and vice versa.
 Hence, there is no real difference between the two approaches.